 Al-Lith is on the central coast of the Saudi Arabian Red Sea, which is towards the southern Red Sea.

-Best place to swim with whale sharks in Philippines
+Best place to scuba dive with whale sharks is as follows:

 Report your whale shark sightings